jslegendre/ObjC-BlockSwizzle/README.md

 **How**

-I started out by stripping out everything that I knew was not completely necessary and consolodating as much as I could.
+I started out by stripping out everything I knew to be not completely necessary as well as consolodating as much as I could.
 I eventually ended up with one "main" function and the method for the swizzle.
-This still was not solving my problem but that was until I read about blocks.
-A block is essentially the function that the method points to I.E. the implementation.
+Still not solving my originial problem...
+So I started reading anything I could find on the Objective-C runtime until I stumbled across "blocks".
+A block is essentially where the function the method is stored.
 I will post some further reading that I used the bottom where the authors offer explanations in in much more detail than I could get into here.
 Using this information I was able to instead of swizzle and entire method, swizzle just the implemenation block of said method.

 **Result**